CTC: The Composite Task Challenge for Cooperative Multi-Agent Reinforcement Learning: Introduction

-Lots of cooperative MARL researches have increasingly integrated the principle of DOL into algorithmic design, with methodologies broadly categorized into three paradigms: policy diversity, agent grouping, and hierarchical MARL.
-Policy diversity~\cite{jiang2021emergence,mahajan2019maven,li2021celebrating} addresses the policy similarity inherent in parameter-sharing architectures by encouraging agents with shared objectives to adopt distinct behavioral policies.
-This diversity implicitly induces role specialization, where agents develop complementary policies aligned with specific subtasks, thereby implementing DOL through emergent heterogeneity.
-Agent grouping formalizes DOL by partitioning agents into functionally differentiated subgroups.
-Group composition may be determined by predefined roles~\cite{wang2020roma}, sub-goals~\cite{christianos2021scaling}, environmental tasks~\cite{yang2022ldsa}, or intrinsic capabilities~\cite{christianos2021scaling}.
-Agents within a group share policies, while inter-group differentiation ensures specialized task execution, creating an explicit DOL structure where subgroups focus on distinct components of the collective objective.
-Hierarchical MARL architectures decompose cooperative tasks into two interdependent layers: a top layer for task decomposition and subtask allocation, and an bottom layer for subtask execution.
-This stratification enables systematic DOL implementation, with agents specializing in subtask categories defined through joint action space partitioning~\cite{wang2020rode}, learned sub-task representations~\cite{yang2022ldsa}, or classification-based sub-task selection networks~\cite{li2024coordinating}.
-Such hierarchical frameworks inherently align with DOL principles by task decomposition and subtask allocation.
-While these methodologies demonstrate the integration of DOL into MARL frameworks, their full potential remains unrealized due to the absence of appropriate tasks explicitly designed to evaluate and incentivize DOL mechanisms.
-Existing testbeds prioritize low-level task completion over assessing DOL.
-Consequently, current testbeds fail to quantify the efficacy of DOL policies or provide optimization signals for their refinement.
+Given its pervasive role in fostering cooperation and efficiency, DOL presents a natural paradigm for advancing cooperative policy learning in multi-agent reinforcement learning (MARL).
+Accordingly, many MARL methods have incorporated DOL into their algorithmic frameworks, typically through one of three main paradigms: policy diversity, agent grouping, and hierarchical MARL.
+Policy diversity~\cite{jiang2021emergence,mahajan2019maven,li2021celebrating} seeks to address the convergence to similar behaviors often observed in parameter-sharing architectures by encouraging agents to adopt distinct behavioral policies.
+This implicit specialization leads to emergent DOL, where agents develop complementary behaviors tailored to different subtasks.
+Agent grouping formalizes DOL by partitioning agents into functionally distinct subgroups.
+Group membership may be determined based on predefined roles~\cite{wang2020roma}, sub-goals~\cite{christianos2021scaling}, task structures~\cite{yang2022ldsa}, or intrinsic agent capabilities~\cite{christianos2021scaling}.
+Agents within a group typically share a policy, while differentiation between groups enables specialized execution across subtasks.
+Hierarchical MARL architectures implement DOL via multi-level task decomposition.
+The high-level controller manages task decomposition and subtask assignment, while the low-level controllers focus on executing these subtasks.
+Such architectures align with DOL principles by facilitating systematic subtask specialization, whether through joint action space partitioning~\cite{wang2020rode}, learned subtask representations~\cite{yang2022ldsa}, or classification-based task selectors~\cite{li2024coordinating}.
+Despite the theoretical integration of DOL in these methods, their practical effectiveness is constrained by a critical shortcoming: the lack of testbeds that explicitly require and reward DOL.